 Doree to Caz: What was your funniest moment we had in India?

 I think the funniest moment was on the very last day when we had only two hours before we had to leave to catch our flights.
-Doree was trying to do her final stand-up in front of the camera but fate wasn’t cooperating with us that evening.
-First, someone started hammering really loudly next door so it was too loud to film.
-Once that quietened down, we started filming again when the lightbulb in the hallway went out and we were plunged into darkness!
+Doree was trying to do her final stand-up in front of the camera, but fate wasn’t cooperating with us that evening.
+First, someone started hammering really loudly next door, so it was too loud to film.
+Once that quieted down, we started filming again when the lightbulb in the hallway went out, and we were plunged into darkness!
 To make matters worse, we realized that we had locked ourselves out and the only key for the apartment was inside.
-Luckily we realized there was a small hand-sized hole in the grate of the door so Doree was able to stick her hand in and unlock the door from the inside.
+Luckily we realized there was a small hand-sized hole in the grate of the door, so Doree was able to stick her hand in and unlock the door from the inside.
 Phew!
-I was rolling the camera this whole time so it was fun to play back this moment later.
+I was rolling the camera this whole time, so it was fun to play this moment back later.

 And you, Caz?